ClickHouse/adsb.exposed/README.md

 The data is put on the canvas and returned.
 We use the "Display P3" color space to have a wider gamut in supporting browsers.

-We use three different tables with different levels of detail: `planes_mercator` contains 100% of data, `planes_mercator_sample10` contains 10% of data and `planes_mercator_sample100` contains 1% of data.
-The loading starts with 1% sample to provide instant response even while rendering the whole world.
-After loading the first level of detail, it continues of the next level of 10%, and then it continues with 100% of data.
+We use three different tables with different levels of detail: `planes_mercator` contains 100% of the data, `planes_mercator_sample10` contains 10% of the data, and `planes_mercator_sample100` contains 1% of the data.
+The loading starts with a 1% sample to provide instant response even while rendering the whole world.
+After loading the first level of detail, it continues to the next level of 10%, and then it continues with 100% of the data.
 This gives a nice effect of progressive loading.

 The image data is also cached on the client simply in a JavaScript object: